PK

 Definition

-MQCLOSE(hobj, options
+MQCLOSE(hobj, options)

 where:

-contains the handle for the queue to close.
-The handle is returned by a previous call to MQOPEN
+hobj contains the handle for the queue to close.
+The handle is returned by a previous call to MQOPEN.
+This input argument is a new PGM.MQOH object in Oracle 10g release 2.

-constants for a close option.
+options specifies the close action.
+Use PGM_SUP.MQCO_NONE or the other PGM_SUP constants for a close option.
 Refer to MQCLOSE Values.
-This input argument is of the BINARY_INTEGER
+This input argument is of the BINARY_INTEGER PL/SQL data type.

 You can use your own variable names when arguments are in the required order as follows: